boostorg/hana/README.md

 ## Project organization
 The project is organized in a couple of subdirectories.
-- The [benchmark](benchmark) directory contains compile-time benchmarks to make sure we're freakin' fast.
+- The [benchmark](benchmark) directory contains compile-time and runtime benchmarks to make sure the library is as fast as advertised.
 The benchmark code is written mostly in the form of [eRuby][] templates.
 The templates are used to generate C++ files which are then compiled while gathering compilation statistics.
 The benchmarks are driven by CMake files.
 Note that currently the benchmarks will only work with Clang because of the [gem used][Benchcc] to drive the compiler and gather the statistics.
 - The [cmake](cmake) directory contains additional CMake modules used by the build system.
 - The [doc](doc) directory contains configuration files needed to generate